billspat/fisibase-sqlite/readme.md

     $ buildSQLiteFromMDB.sh <mdbfile> <sqlitefile>

-**Historical note**: from PSB: there may be other folders with starts of conversion or migrator scripts on the lab server, but this (fisibase-r/db) is the main repository for fisibase conversion scripts, becuase the primary purpose of converting is to use with {R,Python} X {Mac,Linux}
+**Historical note**: from PSB: there are other folders with versions of this  conversion script ( fisibase-r, etc) but this (fisibase-sqlite) is the main repository for fisibase conversion scripts.
+It was split off into a seperate project.